jeroenterheerdt/HAsmartirrigation/docs/configuration.md

 You use the Smart Irrigation panel to configure the integration.
 Make sure you [install](installation.md) it first.

-INSERT SCREENSHOT HERE + highlight pages
+INSERT SCREENSHOT HERE + highlight pages + panel entry

 The panel consists of multiple pages: